deadlydog/deadlydog.github.io/_posts/2014-10-11-create-unique-strong-passwords-that-are-easy-to-remember-for-all-your-accounts-without-using-a-password-manager.md

 The key to creating a strong password is to use a common strong phrase (or “salt” in security-speak) in all of your generated passwords.

-The last piece to consider is that you want your salt + formula to generate a password that is not too short or too long.&#160; Longer passwords are always more secure, but many services have different min and max length requirements, so I find that aiming for about 12 characters satisfies most services while still generating a nice strong password.
+The last piece to consider is that you want your salt + formula to generate a password that is not too short or too long.
+Longer passwords are always more secure, but many services have different min and max length requirements, so I find that aiming for about 12 characters satisfies most services while still generating a nice strong password.

-&#160;

 ### Examples

 So the things we need are:

   1. The service you are using.
 Let’s say you are creating an account at Google.com, so the service name is **Google**.
   2. A <u>strong</u> salt phrase.
-Let’s use: **1Qaz!&#160;&#160;** (notice it includes a number, small letter, capital letter, and symbol)
+Let’s use: **1Qaz!** (notice it includes a number, small letter, capital letter, and symbol)

 <u>A Too Simple Formula Example:</u>